rapidsai/dask-cuda/docs/source/examples/best-practices.rst

 Dask-CUDA offers several different ways to enable automatic spilling from device memory.
 The best method often depends on the specific workflow.
-For classic ETL workloads using `Dask cuDF <https://docs.nvidia.com/dask-cudf/latest/>`_, native cuDF spilling is usually the best place to start.
+For classic ETL workloads using :doc:`Dask cuDF <dask-cudf:index>`, native cuDF spilling is usually the best place to start.
 See :ref:`Dask-CUDA's spilling documentation <spilling-from-device>` for more details.